Divorce Financial Advisor in Birmingham, AL

 If you’re currently going through a divorce or planning to be, I highly recommend you find a good financial planner and a good lawyer who can work as a team, seeking the best outcome for you.

-As a CERTIFIED FINANCIAL PLANNER™, I’m more than happy to take the time to speak with you, even if that’s introducing you to attorneys who may be able to help, or giving you some quick financial advice.
+As a CERTIFIED FINANCIAL PLANNER™, I’m more than happy to take the time to speak with you, even if that’s introducing you to attorneys who may be able to help, or giving you some quick financial advice or financial planning tips.

 McClellan Wealth Management offers financial planning services for those going through a divorce.
-As a firm that’s aware of the challenges commonly faced during this time, our hope is that we can help you receive your fair share of assets and leave you in a good place going forward.
+As a firm aware of the challenges commonly faced during this time, our advisors hope we can help you receive your fair share of assets in the divorce settlement and leave you in a good place going forward.

 Our divorce financial planning services include: